-Prerequisites: CDIS 100, CDIS 307, senior status, statistics; or instructor permission.
+Prerequisites: CDIS 100 and CDIS 208, and CDIS 307, and majors with senior status, or by permission.

 411 Assessment and Intervention in Communication Sciences and Disorders.

 Introduces the undergraduate student to clinical management in the Truesdail Center, familiarizing the student with principles of assessment and intervention for communication disorders in children and adults.
 Clinical case study investigation makes up a significant portion of the course.
 Students will complete an assistant clinician assignment in the Truesdail Center, which requires a commitment of two additional hours per week outside of class meetings.
 Will include written demonstrations of knowledge.
 A student's grade point average in the CDIS major determines eligibility for the assistant clinician option.
 Prerequisites: CDIS 307, CDIS 308 OR CDIS 309, majors with senior status, minimum 3.0 cumulative GPA or within the major, or instructor permission.